hbz/laser3/documentation/details.md

 ### Apache Commons Lang

-Two different versions are currently used simultaneously.
+Two different versions are currently used.
 New code should always use *org.apache.commons.lang3*, not the previous version *org.apache.commons.lang*

 ### Configuration

 Accessing configuration through dot notation *(config.a.b.c)* has been **deprecated**.
-The configuration should be accessed via *de.laser.utils.ConfigMapper* so that settings can be validated at any time.
+The configuration should be accessed via *de.laser.utils.ConfigMapper* so that settings can be maintained and validated at any time.

 ### Database Migrations